ammarasmro/mslearn-dp100/lab-instructions/04-run-experiments.md

 While you can use the **Notebooks** page in Azure Machine Learning studio to run notebooks, it's often more productive to use a more fully-featured notebook development environment like *Jupyter*.
 Fortunately, your Azure Machine Learning compute instance includes an installation of Jupyter.

+> **Tip**: Jupyter Notebook is a commonly used open source tool for data science.
+You can refer to the [documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html) if you are unfamiliar with it.

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, start your compute instance if it is not already running.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
+Be sure to open *Jupyter* and not *JupyterLab*.

 ## Install the Azure Machine Learning SDK